potemkin-git/rgsupv-chocolatey/README.md

 This software made by RG System deploys a supervision agent which includes features for:
 - Remote Monitoring and Management
 - Remote desktop access (Assist)
-- Backup (Files & Data and Microsoft 365)
+- Backup (Files and Data, Microsoft 365)
 - Security (BitDefender integration)
 - ...and many other (automation, scripting, reports)